 For toddlers, a clear, verbal response to biting, pinching and hair-pulling is important.
 It’s also good to let toddlers know how you feel.
 For example, you can say, ‘No. No biting.
 Biting hurts Mummy’.

 Your next steps depend on the reasons for your child’s behaviour.
 When you understand the reasons, you can respond in a way that helps your child learn more appropriate ways to behave.

 No words for ‘big feelings’

-If the behaviour is about getting your attention, taking your attention away from your child sends her a very powerful message about how you’re feeling.
-For example, you can turn away or move away from her.
+If the behaviour is about getting your attention, taking your attention away from your child sends them a very powerful message about how you’re feeling.
+For example, you can turn away or move away from your child.

 Stimulation or hunger

-If your toddler is biting for stimulation or because he’s hungry, you could offer crunchy food like crackers or vegetable sticks, a drink bottle with a straw, or a teether.
+If your toddler is biting for stimulation or because they’re hungry, you could offer crunchy food like crackers or vegetable sticks, a drink bottle with a straw, or a teether.